without Internet Explorer,

 Although it thrashes more efficiently than Feast, I find it hard to pick a favorite between the two.
 For those who turn to Annihilator for their proclivity to intersperse Waters' unhinged riffing with melodic cleans and the like, go ahead and take Feast.
 Annihilator is decidedly more stripped-down and to the point, which is a cogent impression given its location in the timeline.
 The band needed to wipe the filthy slate clean here, and this record serves its purpose in that regard.
 The only remaining complaint I have is the ridiculous album cover and disposal of the band's iconic logo.
 Disregarding that along with the rancid groover that is "25 Seconds," we've got a solid slab of Waters doing what he does best here.
 I'll buy that for a dollar.

 Firstly, this album has no guest vocals, guest guitar solos or experimental tracks.
 Just straightforward thrash/groove the typical Annihilator way.
-This time the music is definitely thrashier than more recent output, probably the most thrashy since the first 2 albums.
-Secondly, this album was heavily promoted for the sheer number of guitar solos on here (i seem to recall it was 66 solos!!!).
+This time the music is definitely thrashier than more recent output, but still gets weighed down in these plodding grooves that plague many of Annihilator albums.
+Secondly, this album was heavily promoted for the sheer number of guitar solos on here (i seem to recall it was 66 solos).
 Even casual fans know Jeff Waters is a ridiculously talented guitarist, so no surprises that the solos are brilliant.

-As for the songs, there's 3 or 4 that stand out as good tracks, 1 poor song (25 Seconds is plodding groove) and a cover of Van Halen that i can't really say much about as i don't know the original.
+As for the songs, there's 3 or 4 that stand out as good tracks, 1 poor song (25 Seconds is the dullest of dull plodding groove) and a cover of Van Halen that i can't really say much about as i don't know the original.
 It's quite a good song that sounds like Van Halen more than Annihilator so it's probably a decent cover.
 A lot of the tracks start off with some top quality lead work and as mentioned before the solos are excellent as are the melodies.
+If you're not a fan of groove metal this album won't convert you to the style.
 The album is generally above average but nothing overly stands out as great.

-Basically, this is post-2000 Annihilator at their peak.
+Basically, this is Padden-era Annihilator at their peak.
 If you like their modern output, this album is the best.
-If you can't stand the Padden era i'd still recommend giving this a listen as it's certainly better than 'All For You' and 'Metal'.
+If you can't stand the Padden albums i'd still recommend giving this a listen as it's certainly better than 'All For You' and 'Schizo Deluxe".
 Just don't go expecting a classic like the early stuff.

-Recommended tracks: The Trend, Betrayed, The other Side, Romeo Delight
+Recommended tracks: The Trend, Death In Your Eyes, Romeo Delight

 It's a well-known fact in the metal world that, regardless of whether the band is still together or not, thrash metal usually goes through several line-up changes.
 However, few thrash metal bands, especially those who went through their prime time in the 80's, have stuck to the sound that made them famous in the first place.
 Annihilator are one such band.
 Sure, they emerged at the tail end of the 80's, and their music from 1994 through 2001 hasn't been exactly, shall we say, original, but at heart their take of thrash metal has remained firmly at the standards set on the band's first three albums.
 Today, Annihilator are little more than a band just making albums for the sake of it, but I'd like to think they are still existent in many metal elitists' eyes.